-- therefore complicated.
-All the satellites report data from a 100 times longer horizontal path than OSO but their vertical resolution are up to four times better.
-Differences in vertical resolution can be compensated for by using the averaging kernels of the instruments but differences in horizontal resolution are harder to adjust for.
-A second issue is the co-location criterion to apply.
-At periods when small horizontal variations - of CO are expected in the mesosphere (as in the summer) the air above OSO should be rather similar to air inside a radius of e.g. 1500 km.
-A higher variability is expected in the wintertime when the movement of the polar vortex brings in or out CO rich air above the OSO instrument and the concentration can vary substantially both within 1500 km radius from OSO and along the horizontal paths of the satellite beams.
-These - 25 deviations can partly be compensated for by using observed potential vorticity as a supplementary co-location criteria.
+the air above OSO should be rather similar to air inside the co-location radius of 1500 km chosen in this study.
+A higher variability is expected in the wintertime when the movement of the polar vortex brings in or out CO rich air above the OSO instrument, and the concentration can vary substantially both within 1500 km radius from OSO and along the horizontal paths of the satellite beams.
+These deviations can partly be compensated for by using observed potential vorticity as a supplementary co-location criteria.

 The polar vortex builds up in the autumn and breaks down in the spring.
-The potential vorticity (PV) of an air parcel is a measure of the position of the air parcel relatively the polar vortex.
-Figure 7 shows the OSO CO volume mixing ratio at 55 km together with the modified Ertel's PV (Lait, 1994) calculated from the ECMWF operational dataset at 55 km during the time period 2002-2008.
+The potential vorticity (PV) of an air parcel is a measure of the position of the air parcel relative to the polar vortex.
+Figure 7 shows the OSO CO volume mixing ratio at 55 km together with the modified Ertel's PV (Lait, 1994), calculated from the ECMWF operational dataset at 55 km during the time period 2002-2008.
 Figure 7 shows both a time series for the different years and the data for the different years stacked together to clearly see the seasonal variation.
 Both the CO mixing ratio and the PV have a steep and distinct increase in the autumn.
-The winter is characterized by the meandering of the polar vortex which brings in or out CO rich air from the polar region and this causes fast

-- variations of both CO mixing ratio and PV.
+The winter is characterized by the meandering of the polar vortex, which brings in or out CO rich air from the polar region and this causes fast variations of both CO mixing ratio and PV.
 The decrease in CO and PV in the spring is both less steep and less distinct than the increase in the autumn.
 The PV is low and stable in the summer and the CO mixing ratio is close to zero but show a high variability in the measurements.
 The high variability is explained by the faint CO signal in the summer which gives a low signal to noise ratio.
-The overall correlation between the CO mixing ratio and PV is 0.63. - The co-location criteria was chosen as follows: the temporal co-location criteria was set to the same date for satellite and OSO.
+The overall correlation between the CO mixing ratio and PV is 0.63.

+The co-location criteria was chosen as follows: the temporal co-location criteria was set to the same date for satellite and OSO.
 The air volume measured by the satellite had to be within a radius of 1500 km from OSO.
 The potential vorticity (PV) of the air volume measured by the satellite had to be within 20% of the PV above OSO (Hoffmann et al., 2011 used a similar co-location procedure).
-The PV data were taken from the ECMWF operational data set at the potential temperature level of 2000 K (~50 km altitude) and the modified Ertel's PV (Lait, 1994) was calculated for both satellites and - OSO.
+The PV data were taken from the ECMWF operational data set at the potential temperature level of 2000 K (\sim 50 km altitude) and the modified Ertel's PV (Lait, 1994) was calculated for both satellites and OSO.
 Figure 8 show the co-located positions for the four satellites.